Review and Outlook

 The Fund continues to find attractive new investment opportunities.
 In the third quarter, we added positions in DreamWorks Animation SKG, Inc., Mellanox Technologies Ltd., Concho Resources, Inc., and SodaSteam International Ltd. We also decided to re-invest in daily-deal pioneer Groupon, Inc., which has completely reinvented its business with mobile at the core.

 Baron Opportunity Fund invests in businesses that are innovating and disrupting their industries.
 In its simplest form, innovation is about taking an idea and turning it into a business.
 The last 20 years have given rise to amazing innovations: the Internet, smart phone, and social networks, to name a few.
 Despite the doubters, innovation is not slowing down.
 To borrow from the immortal Steve Jobs: there is always “one more thing” around the bend.
 Innovation is synonymous with the human endeavor.
 It springs from our uniquely human capacity to dream, imagine, change, create, improve, win – and, yes, to profit.

 Quarterly Attribution Analysis

 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

-The Baron Opportunity Fund (Institutional Shares) gained 8.94% in the first quarter, yet underperformed the Russell Midcap Growth Index by 257 basis points.
-During the quarter, the Fund’s unfavorable stock selection and, to a lesser extent, relative sector weights detracted from relative performance.
+The Baron Opportunity Fund (Institutional Shares) gained 11.95% in the third quarter, outperforming the Russell Midcap Growth Index by 261 basis points.
+During the quarter, the Fund’s stock selection and, to a lesser extent, sector weights contributed to relative performance.